tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/04c_realize_implement.md

 ## Package word-picker [issue 52]
 1. Created a download directory
-2. Created a directory structure in the download diretory (bin db lists)
+2. Created a directory structure in the download directory (bin db lists)
 3. Copied word-picker.exe & create-word-database.exe to the bin directory
 4. Copied word-picker.db to the db directory
 5. Copied many-words.txt and deadly-insects.txt to lists